How Long Do Nicotine Cravings Last?

 Physical Cravings (Withdrawal-Driven)

 These are driven by your brainâs neurochemical state.
-Your nicotinic acetylcholine receptors are upregulated â you have more of them than a non-smoker â and theyâre demanding the nicotine theyâve adapted to.
+Your nicotinic acetylcholine receptors are upregulated (you have more of them than a non-smoker) and theyâre demanding the nicotine theyâve adapted to.
 When nicotine levels drop, these receptors generate a signal that your conscious brain interprets as a craving.
+For a deeper look at that receptor mechanism, the science of nicotine addiction covers how dependence is built at the neurological level.

 Physical cravings feel like: